tylern4/clasqaDB/README.md

     * `Misc`: miscellaneous defect, documented as comment
   * if a comment is included, it will be printed after the defect bits, following the `::` delimiter
+* these table files can be generated from the JSON files using `bin/makeTables.sh`

 ### JSON files